Are you getting the best value for your online advertising - or are you being ripped off?

 What exactly do they do?

-Many large marketing companies sell Google Adwords at a fixed, all in monthly cost.
+Many large marketing companies sell Google Ads at a fixed, all in monthly cost.
 They manage everything, set up campaigns, write ads, choose keywords and you see your ad on Google at the top of the search results.
 They may even send you a nice monthly report.

 Lets look at the pros and cons.